SuperOfficeDocs/superoffice-docs/docs/ui/configurable-screens/working-with-fields.md

 [!include[Requirement](../../../common/includes/req-dev-tools.md)]

 Fields represent the essential contents of a card.
 Whether you create a new layout or modify an existing, you start by clicking **Edit layout**.
 [Show me the detailed steps.][1]
+When you are done, save or publish the layout.

 > [!TIP]
 > You might want to [add or remove tabs][2] before you fine-tune the fields.

 ![Screen designer, company card, default field layout -screenshot][img1]

-## Add
+## Add field

 You can place the same field in multiple locations in the screen layout, if relevant.